 Student Printing Basics

-- At the beginning of each semester, each student is allotted 600 pages (or $6) of printing through the Papercut system.
+- At the beginning of each semester, students are allotted 600 pages (or $6) of printing through the Papercut system.
 Every black and white page printed counts as a single page and each color pages count as 7 pages.
-Once the 600 pages have been expended, the student will not be able to print.
-Please note that double-sided pages count as 2 pages (2 pages B/W & 14 pages Color).
+Once the 600 pages have been expended, the student will not be able to print until additional pages are requested.

-- Students may print to any of the student printers available on campus from their own devices or from any of the computer labs on campus.
+- Students may print to any of the student printers available on campus from their own devices or any of the computer labs on campus.

 Printer Locations

-Public
+Public Spaces

 |